priya1puresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/redis/docker_deployment.md

 terraform destroy
 ```

-Continue the Learning Path to deploy Redis on a single Azure instance.
+Continue the Learning Path to deploy Redis in a multi-node configuration.